ME3-HECM/final-project-tomas-thomas/README.md

             break;                                  //exit maze finder algorythm
         }
 ```

-The buggy first reverses half a unit back, does a 180 and then reverses back into the wall to ensure a perpendicular allgiment.
+The buggy first reverses half a unit back, does a 180 and then reverses back into the wall to ensure a perpendicular allignment.
 This works if the robot has hit a wall or if its just gone too far on a straight.
 The buggy then goes forward the total distance it has travelled before.

-The buggy then reverses half a unit to return to the center of the square from which it exits the maze_search while(1) loop
+The buggy then reverses half a unit to return to the center of the square from which it exits the maze_search while(1) loop.
+We have tested this extensively and a video is provided at the end of the read.me

 ### maze_return